What Is the Standard Deduction for 2025-2026?

 • An individual who files a return for a period of less than 12 months due to a change in his or her annual accounting period.

-Typically, individuals choose the deduction method that provides the largest reduction to their taxable income.
 But taxes are complicated, and each person’s tax situation is different.
-The smart thing to do is to consult a tax professional to determine the best way to file your returns.
+If you have questions, it’s a good idea to consult a tax professional to determine the best way to file your returns.

-This article is for informational purposes only and is not a substitute for individualized professional advice.
-Individuals should consult their own tax advisor for matters specific to their own taxes and nothing communicated to you herein should be considered tax advice.
-This article was prepared by and approved by Marcus by Goldman Sachs, but does not reflect the institutional opinions of Goldman Sachs Bank USA, Goldman Sachs Group, Inc. or any of their affiliates, subsidiaries or division.
-Goldman Sachs Bank USA does not provide any financial, economic, legal, accounting, tax or other recommendation in this article.
+This article is for informational purposes only and is not a substitute for individualized professional tax advice.
+Individuals should consult their own tax advisor for matters specific to their own taxes.
+This article was prepared by and approved by Marcus by Goldman Sachs, but does not reflect the institutional opinions of The Goldman Sachs Group, Inc., Goldman Sachs Bank USA, Goldman Sachs & Co.
+LLC or any of their affiliates, subsidiaries or divisions.
+Goldman Sachs Bank USA and Goldman Sachs & Co.
+LLC are not providing any financial, economic, legal, accounting, tax or other recommendations in this article.
 Information and opinions expressed in this article are as of the date of this material only and subject to change without notice.
-Information contained in this article does not constitute the provision of investment advice by Goldman Sachs Bank USA or any its affiliates.
-Neither Goldman Sachs Bank USA nor any of its affiliates makes any representations or warranties, express or implied, as to the accuracy or completeness of the statements or any information contained in this document and any liability therefore is expressly disclaimed.
+Information contained in this article does not constitute the provision of investment advice by Goldman Sachs Bank USA, Goldman Sachs & Co.
+LLC or any of their affiliates.
+Neither Goldman Sachs Bank USA, Goldman Sachs & Co.
+LLC nor any of their affiliates makes any representations or warranties, express or implied, as to the accuracy or completeness of the statements of any information contained in this document and any liability therefore is expressly disclaimed.
+You are not permitted to publish, transmit, or otherwise reproduce this information, in whole or in part, in any format without the express written consent of Goldman Sachs.
+This foregoing restriction includes, without limitation, using, extracting, downloading or retrieving this information, in whole or in part, to train or finetune a machine learning or artificial intelligence system.